logreg-n-coffee/mini-games/README.md

 # Mini Games

 Welcome to the Mini Games repository!
-This repository contains three exciting games that you can play right away.
+This repository contains exciting games that you can play right away.

 ## Getting Started